 A touchscreen navigation system is optional, and 17-inch wheels are standard.
 Several features become standard for 2006, including rear park assist and General Motors' OnStar communication system.

-Described by Buick as having a "refined ruggedness," the Rendezvous has an overall shape like that of an SUV, augmented by details that promote a youthful image.
+Described by Buick as having a "refined ruggedness," the Rendezvous has an overall shape like that of an SUV.
 Sharp lines take precedence over curves, and Buick gave it a rear slope in contrast to the typically boxy SUV shape.
-It shares styling elements with other Buicks, including a painted, oval-shaped grille.
+It shares styling elements with other Buicks, and gets a new grille for 2006.

-Eight-spoke 16-inch wheels are standard on CX models, but others get 17-inch tires.
+Chrome wheels are available on models with the 3.6-liter V-6.
 Each Rendezvous rides a 112.2-inch wheelbase, measures 186.5 inches long overall and stands 68.9 inches tall.
-A fully independent suspension aims to ease the ride quality.
+A fully independent suspension is installed.

 In standard form, the Rendezvous seats five occupants, but its reconfigurable interior can be equipped with third-row seats that hold two additional people.
 The second row can have either a three-place split bench seat or two captain's chairs.
 The second-row seats flip and fold for access to the rear.
 Cargo volume totals 108.9 cubic feet when the seats are folded, and a 4-by-8-foot panel can be loaded through the back door.
 Low doorsills ease entry and exit.

-An optional Ultrasonic Rear Park Assist system warns the driver of obstacles to the rear.
-GM's OnStar communication system, XM Satellite Radio and DVD entertainment are optional.
+The standard Ultrasonic Rear Park Assist system can warn the driver of obstacles to the rear.
+XM Satellite Radio and DVD entertainment are optional.

 Under the Hood